Profile

 Cibo, cultura e tradizioni siciliane

-Discover the baked iris, a light and irresistible ricotta and chocolate-studded brioche straight from Palermo’s kitchens.
+Discover the baked iris, a light and irresistible brioche filled with ricotta and chocolate, straight from the heart of Palermo.

 ⏱️